lufinkey/react-native-spotify/README.md

 * **sendRequest**( *endpoint*, *method*, *params*, *isJSONBody*, ( *result*?, *error*? ) => {} )

 	Sends a general request to the spotify api.
+A list of potential endpoints can be found [here](https://developer.spotify.com/web-api/endpoint-reference/).

 	* *Parameters*